jc-oneseven/frontend-mentor/README-template.md

 ### What I learned

-During planning and coding this challenge, I come to know a lot of basics of JavaScript concepts and coding practices.
-Also, I have used ES6 concepts to void loops and making it more effiecient.
+During planning and coding this challenge, I come to know a lot of the basics of JavaScript concepts and coding practices.
+Also, I have used ES6 concepts to void loops and make them more efficient.

-For example: I don't wanted to get reference of different radio buttons in 3 consts, so here what I have done using getting elements by class name:
+For example: I don't wanted to get references of different radio buttons in 3 consts, so here what I have done using getting elements by class name:

 ```html
 <div class="app-calc__theme-selection">